 The kitchen is the place of preparation so that meals can be served not just to sustain the community and guests physically but also so that people can eat together and build friendships over food in the way people have done down the centuries.
+It is essential to keep your kitchen clean and when there’s a plumbing problem, like a clogged sink, contact a pipe and drain cleaning near Mesa right away.
 Planning is of course a vital ingredient in this process, which at Iona includes giving careful thought to ordering what is necessary from the mainland in plenty of time and making use of seasonal produce grown on the island.

 Life is so much easier when I plan!
 Cooking is something I do enjoy – when I have allocated proper time to it, flicked through a cook book, decided what to have a go at and have bought, or even grown, the ingredients.
 However, it is more common to find me frantically searching the back of the cupboard or head down in the chest freezer desperately hoping there is something ‘quick yet quality’ I can throw together.